-There are a few online RN to BSN programs throughout the state - an economical way for RNs to continue building their professional credentials without the costs associated with out of state scholarship for working professionals.
+There are a few online RN to BSN programs throughout the state – an economical way for RNs to continue building their professional credentials without the costs associated with out-of-state scholarships for working professionals.
 Like other states, Rhode Island BSN degrees must be accredited by either the American Association of Colleges of Nursing (AACN) or the Accreditation Commission for Education in Nursing (ACEN), and require 120 credits (newly earned or in partial transfer from a completed ADN program) in order to earn a BSN.

 Admissions and Program Length

-Students at the University of Rhode Island will submit their ADN transcripts first for review in order to see how many credits are left to earn from the standard 120 that comprise a BSN degree.
-Usually students are left to earn 30 – 45 credits, which may take as little as 2 semesters, or as many as 6.
+Students at the University of Rhode Island will submit their ADN transcripts first for review in order to see how many credits are left to earn from the standard 120 that comprises a BSN degree.
+Usually, students are left to earn 30 – 45 credits, which may take as little as 2 semesters, or as many as 6.

 Tuition and Cost of Attendance

 Nurses who live in the state of Rhode Island can apply to Rhode Island College‘s RN to BSN program using the in-state tuition fee schedule of about $280 per credit.
 This base fee, while among the lowest in the state, is exclusive of additional administrative and activity fees that are a student’s responsibility toward their school of choice along with the tuition.

-Roles such as geriatric nurse, hospice administration, and hospice care nurse are roles that are only open to those with more advanced qualifications such as a BSN.
-While some markets for nursing skills do vary across the country, it is easy to see that with qualifications that are more academic there is a definite raise in salary.
+Roles such as a geriatric nurse, hospice administration, and hospice care nurse are roles that are only open to those with more advanced qualifications such as a BSN.
+While some markets for nursing skills do vary across the country, it is easy to see that with qualifications that are more academic there is a definite rise in salary.